 For helpful information about course scheduling, registration, preparing for your advising appointment and more refer to our Registration Guide.
-You will be automatically registered for your courses by the School of Graduate and Professional Studies office.
+MAT students will be automatically registered for your courses by the Registrar's office.

 Canvas

 Canvas is the online learning management system that North Central College utilizes.
 Activate your North Central College Canvas account in same manner with same user ID and password as email/Merlin.